 Public Assistance Grant Process

 For the Coronavirus (COVID-19) Pandemic, FEMA has announced a Simplified Public Assistance application process.
 This process will empower applicants to drive their own recovery and directly apply for assistance through FEMA’s PA Grants Portal.
-More information will be available as this simplified function comes online.
-Other elements of the grant process include:
+Elements of the grant process include:

 - Request for Public Assistance (RPA): Potential applicants complete an application to make an official request for PA.
 The RPA is submitted electronically through the FEMA Grants Portal system (see below).